 Each year the Georgetown Fair is dedicated to an individual or group that has influenced our fair and deserves special recognition.
-The 2017 Georgetown Fair is dedicated to Don and Betty Pearson, long time supporters of the Georgetown Fair.
+The 2018 Georgetown Fair is dedicated to the devoted members of our local law enforcement teams.

-It is with a sense of pride and appreciation that the 2017 Georgetown Fair is dedicated to Don and Betty Pearson
+It is with a sense of pride and appreciation that the 2018 Georgetown Fair is dedicated to our local law enforcment teams.

 Phil Hummel was a remarkable man who added professional expertise to his every task.
 His abilities, leadership, and goal driven nature endeared Phil to all who knew him.
 His spirit endures in our hearts and his memory is invoked when each annual recipient is honored with his Memorial Award.

-The Georgetown Fair Association takes pride in naming Keith and Nancy Dalenberg the 2017 Phil Hummel Memorial Award recipients.
+The Georgetown Fair Association takes pride in naming Donnie Hackler the 2018 Phil Hummel Memorial Award recipient.

-We are proud to name Keith and Nancy Dalenberg the Phil Hummel Award recipients for 2017
+We are proud to name Donnie Hackler the Phil Hummel Award recipient for 2018.